ignakio/Ms1.BeeliveFitCo./README.md

 ## 7.1 Publishing

-The Fresh Market site was published using [GitHubPages](https://pages.github.com/).
+Beelive Fit Co. site was published using [GitHubPages](https://pages.github.com/).
 In order to do this I took the following steps

 1. Open my Github Repo for this project [Ignacio Cladera|Beelive Fit Co.](https://github.com/ignakio/Ms1.BeeliveFitCo.)
 2. Locate and click on the settings section to the right of the screen.
 Settings can be viewed in the photo below